CLASSIC PAPUA NEW GUINEA BIRDING TOUR: DETAILED ITINERARY

 As our plane carries us across the southern lowlands we will begin to appreciate the immensity of the forest that even today covers more than 90% of New Guinea.
 Once the settled areas around Port Moresby are left behind hardly anything breaks the pattern of the forest, other than the meandering rivers.

-On our way to Tabubil, we will begin our exploration of this exciting area, so we are sure to see a good number of new birds.
-In particular, we shall stop en route by the Ok Tedi River to look for the interesting resident papuanus form of the Little Ringed Plover and also at a lookout where the spectacular Pesquet’s (or Vulturine) Parrot can sometimes be seen.
+On our way to Tabubil, we will begin our exploration of this exciting area, so we are sure to see a good number of new birds today.
+In particular, we shall stop en route by the Ok Tedi River to look for the interesting resident papuanus form of the Little Ringed Plover and also at a lookout from where the spectacular Pesquet’s (or Vulturine) Parrot can regularly be seen.

-Papua New Guinea: Days 4-5 The Ok Tedi mine above Tabubil is one of the largest copper mines in the world and the town and its road network has primarily been created as a result of the mine’s development, thus allowing us to explore the southern foothills of the remote Star Mountains.
+Papua New Guinea: Days 4-6 The Ok Tedi mine above Tabubil is one of the largest copper mines in the world and the town and its road network has primarily been created as a result of the mine’s development, thus allowing us to explore the southern foothills of the remote Star Mountains.
 Many of the birds found here are of widespread distribution throughout the hill forests of New Guinea, but others are much more localized and there are a series of superb specialities to be found.
+Furthermore, with the completion of the new road to the remote settlement of Telefomin, an even wider range of habitats can now be covered while we are based in comfort in Tabubil.

-The hillsides are very steep and gaining access to good forest is a problem in the Tabubil area, particularly as accessible areas are often quickly cleared for ‘gardens’.
+The hillsides are very steep and gaining access to good forest is an issue in the Tabubil area, particularly as accessible areas are often quickly cleared for ‘gardens’.
 Tabubil is also the wettest area that we shall visit and so we shall be hoping for good weather, as there are plenty of special birds to look for.

-Two of New Guinea’s least-known birds, Greater Melampitta and the unassuming Obscure Berrypecker, are also to be found here, but both require a bit of luck.
-Easier specialities include White-rumped Robin, Yellow-breasted Satinbird and Magnificent Bird-of-paradise.
+Two of New Guinea’s least-known birds, Greater Melampitta and the unassuming Obscure Berrypecker, are also to be found in the Tabubil region, but both require a bit of luck.
+There is even the possibility of encountering the very rare Sooty Shrikethrush.
+Easier specialities include White-rumped Robin, Spotted Berrypecker, Yellow-breasted Satinbird and Magnificent Bird-of-paradise.

 We will also pay a visit to one of the many rivers rushing down from the surrounding mountains that has proved to be a reliable site for Salvadori’s Teal, Torrent Flyrobin (or Torrent Flycatcher) and sometimes Torrent-lark.